Blog – Thriving in a world of distractions

 By using this understanding, delegates explored which words we would associate with a “Leader”, some of these included: inspiring, knowledgeable, open, clarity, vision, supporting, enabling, lead by example, not attached to an ego, respect for others, kind, passionate, enthusiastic, holistic and integrity.

 Most if not all of these fall under EI, which help a leader to shine.
-Kalai raised an interesting point, that these skills can be learnt through the brain’s neuroplasticity (the ability of the brain to form and reorganize synaptic connections, especially in response to learning, experience or following injury).
+Kalai raised an interesting point, that these skills can be learnt through the brain’s neuroplasticity (the ability of the brain to form and reorganise synaptic connections, especially in response to learning, experience or following injury).
 Being self aware and managing one’s emotions, an individual can move from an auto-response to an intentionally aware response to a given situation.

 Attention and Meta Attention